-Such a fence can be supplemented with an electric hot-shot wire.
-Install the wire 4"-5" away from the fence, all along the outside.
-The electric wire should stand 4"-5" high.
+Such a fence can be supplemented with an electric hot-shot wire (low-voltage electric fencing).
+Install the wire 4 to 5 inches away from the fence, all along the outside.
+The electric wire should stand 4 to 5 inches high.

-There are, however, a number of objections to this strategy, of which I'll mention three.
-As mentioned on the prior page, one is that relocating animals is illegal in some states.
+There are, however, a number of objections to this strategy.
+One is that relocating animals is illegal in some states.
 Another problem with this strategy can be in finding an acceptable relocation destination.
 Regarding the latter problem, one option is to find a private landowner who wouldn't mind having a resident groundhog (in fact, non-gardeners who love wildlife may relish the idea of being able to observe groundhogs grazing on the landscape).
-As long as you get permission first, you could also consider a state wildlife management area; but don't count on a favorable reception for your proposal.
-A third objection is that, while more humane, perhaps, than killing animals outright, relocation is far from being entirely humane: many relocated animals fail to adapt and end up dying in their new homes.
+As long as you get permission first, you could also consider a state wildlife management area.
+But don't count on a favorable reception for your proposal.
+A third objection is that, while more humane, perhaps, than killing animals outright, relocation is far from being entirely humane: Many relocated animals fail to adapt and end up dying in their new homes.

 Late winter and early spring are excellent times for trapping groundhogs.
 The groundhogs alive in early spring are the adults that will produce the next generation of groundhogs later in the spring.
-In other words, catching one groundhog in March could mean eliminating 5 groundhogs in June (groundhogs typically bear 4 offspring).
+Catching one groundhog in March could mean eliminating five groundhogs in June (groundhogs typically bear four offspring).

 But early trapping has tactical advantages as well.
-Consider the landscape in March: it is relatively barren.
-This means you'll be able to locate groundhog burrows more easily, since obfuscating vegetation will be absent.
+The landscape in March is relatively barren.
+This means you'll be able to locate groundhog burrows more easily.
 It also means that the groundhogs will be more desperate for food, due to the same absence of vegetation.
 Your bait will be much more irresistible on the barren March landscape than on a June landscape brimming with both wild and garden greenery.
 This is the ultimate tactical advantage in trapping.
-Bait your trap with salad greens, whole kernel corn, carrot tops, carrots, apples, potato, beans, pea pods or cucumber.
+Bait your trap with salad greens, whole kernel corn, carrot tops, carrots, apples, potato, beans, pea pods, cucumber, etc.

 How to Trap Groundhogs